stojnev/dwr-controller/README.md

 Additional features include:

-- Calculation of wow as a key component of W&F;
+- Calculation of wow as a primary component of W&F;
 - Recording of standard play time to gauge cartridge life;
 - Dynamic parameter logging for latter analyses.